-MonteverdiTuscany isn’t just a hotel, it’s part of a Val d'Orcia-view village: with cobbled mediaeval streets, an ancient church, and a peaceful pool.
-Flowers bloom prettily in the sprawling gardens, where guests loll by the pool and chef Giancarla proffers fabulous farm-to-table cuisine; spices, herbs and vegetables are plucked straight from the garden.
-The spa takes a cue from the glorious Tuscan surrounds too, with herb- and flower-infused treatments.
-As if this weren’t traditionally Tuscan enough, there’s also the ruins of a 12th-century castle, discovered by the owner, to explore.
+MonteverdiTuscany isn’t just a hotel, it’s part of a Val d'Orcia-view village: with cobbled mediaeval streets, art galleries, an ancient church, and a peaceful pool.
+Flowers bloom prettily in the sprawling gardens, where guests loll by the pool and chef Giancarla doesn't just run a culinary academy but also proffers fabulous farm-to-table cuisine; spices, herbs and vegetables are plucked straight from the garden.
+The wellness centre and spa takes a cue from the glorious Tuscan surrounds too, with herb- and flower-infused treatments.
+As if this weren’t traditionally Tuscan enough, there’s also the ruins of a 12th-century castle to explore.

 Get this when you book through us:

-18, including 13 suites.
-There are also three self-catering villas (a two-bedroom, a three-bedroom and one with six bedrooms).
+20, including 13 suites.
+There are also three private village houses (a two-bedroom, a three-bedroom and one with six bedrooms).

 If staying in the hotel: 11am, but flexible, subject to availability; check-in 4pm.
-If staying in a villa: check-out is 10am, check-in 3pm.
+If staying in a private village house: check-out is 10am, check-in 3pm.

 At the hotel

 Spa, culinary academy, gardens, gym, library, art gallery with artists in residence, free WiFi throughout.
 In rooms: flatscreen TVs, bespoke bath products.
-Villas have fully equipped kitchens.
+Private village houses have fully equipped kitchens.

 Our favourite rooms

 The spa brings the rustic surroundings indoors; trees snake through tables, baskets of fruit and fragrant herbs are dotted throughout the lobby.
-There are soothing treatment rooms, underground hot and cold pools, a hammam, countryside-view heated pool and garden-view relaxation lounge.
-Treatments use natural lotions and potions – herbal unguents sourced from 13th-century Florentine farmacia Santa Maria Novella and hammam-inspired Charme D’Oriente products.
+There are soothing treatment rooms, a separate wellness center, underground hot and cold pools, a hammam, countryside-view heated pool and garden-view relaxation lounge.
+Treatments use natural lotions and potions – herbal unguents sourced from 13th-century Florentine farmacia Santa Maria Novella and Biologique Recherche's Parisian imports.
 There are facials to soothe and illuminate, rose-scented moisturising treatments, massages, and revitalising scrubs; spring for a signature treatments and you’ll find yourself submerged in a perfumed bath, slathered in Etruscan mud, or de-knotted and pummelled for 75-minutes after a half-hour soak.
+Although, access to the spa is only possible if you have a treatment booked in.
 The Technogym kitted-out fitness centre is a four-minute walk away.

 Walking shoes and sketch books for afternoons in the Tuscan campagna.